fl-yu/yulabgenomics/content/authors/libo/_index.md

 ---
 # Display name
-title: Guangze Xia (夏光泽)
+title: Libo Qiao

 # Username (this should match the folder name)
 authors:
-  - guangze
+  - libo

 # Is this the primary user of the site?
 superuser: false

 # Role/position
-role: Research Intern (研究实习员)
+role: Ph.D.
+Student

 # # Organizations/Affiliations
-# organizations:
+organizations:
-#   - name: Stanford University
+  - name: (乔立博)
 #     url: ''

 # # Short bio (displayed in user profile at end of posts)
-bio:
+# bio: My research interests include distributed robotics, mobile computing and programmable matter.

 # interests:
 #   - Artificial Intelligence